astrolabediagnostics/orloj/introduction.md

 ### Experiment Cell Counts

 Figures visualizing subset cell counts across all samples in the experiment can be found in the `/reports/experiment_cell_counts/` directory.
-As before, Astrolabe exports reports for the `Assignment` and `Profile` levels separately.
+As before, Astrolabe exports reports for the `Assignment` and `Profiling` levels separately.

 For each level, you will find a subset cell count heatmap ([and the accommodating CSV file](examples/frequency_heatmap.jpg.csv)).
 Here, the X-axis corresponds to cell subsets, the Y-axis corresponds to samples, and tile values are the frequency of that subset in that channel.